gwleuverink/bundle/docs/introduction.md

 ---

 The `_import` function is async & returns a Promise.
 In order to use this in inline scripts you need to wrap it in a async function, or make the script tag you are using it in of `type="module"`.

+It's recommended to use a inline script of type `module`.
+This makes it deferred by default & instructs the browser to run those tags sequentially.
+If you use a script without the `module` type you can still use Bundle, but with some extra boilerplate.
+[Check here](https://laravel-bundle.dev/advanced-usage.html#using-_import-in-a-script-tag-without-typemodule) if you'd like to learn more

 Refer to the [local modules](https://laravel-bundle.dev/local-modules.html) docs for a more detailed explanation on how the `_import` function can be utilized in different scenarios.